cimug-org/cim-compare/README.md

 Java Technical Requirements
 ---------------------------
-**cim-compare** consists of a self-contained executable jar file executable from the command line with no additional dependencies.
+**cim-compare** ships as a fully self-contained executable jar file with no external dependencies.
 It has been tested and confirmed to run successfully using Java 1.8  through Java 12.

 Given the large file sizes consumed and produced by the utility, **OutOfMemory** exceptions occur if either the default heap size is used or too little heap is allocated on the command line.
 The following guidelines should be followed: